James Van Fleet: Activities after the Korean War

+He appeared on 26 July 1953, episode of What's My Line?

-In 1957, Van Fleet was the moving spirit behind the establishment in New York of The Korea Society, the first nonprofit organization in the United States dedicated to the promotion of friendly relations between the peoples of the United States and Korea "through mutual understanding and appreciation of their respective cultures, aims, ideals, arts, sciences and industries."
+Van Fleet made significant efforts to fundraise and advocate for Korea-US ties after the war.
+He was chairman of the American-Korean Foundation (AFK) in the 1950s.
+And in 1957, Van Fleet was one of five signers of the Certificate of Incorporation of The Korea Society, the first nonprofit organization in the United States dedicated to the promotion of friendly relations between the peoples of the United States and Korea.

+In May 1962, he was invited by ROK President Park Chung Hee to visit Korea again.
+He returned to the US on 1 June 1962, and gave a speech called "The Miracle on the Han", in which he said:

+Death

-Van Fleet died in his sleep on his ranch outside Polk City, Florida, on September 23, 1992, six months after his 100th birthday that March.
+Van Fleet died in his sleep on his ranch outside Polk City, Florida, on 23 September 1992, six months after his 100th birthday that March.
 He was the oldest living general officer in the United States at the time of his death.
 Van Fleet and his wife Helen are buried in Arlington National Cemetery.
 Buried with them is Van Fleet's second wife, Virginia, who died in 1986.

+Legacy

+At the time of his retirement from active duty on 31 March 1953, former President Harry S. Truman said, "You want to know about a great general?
+There's Van Fleet.
+I sent him to Greece and he won that war.
+I sent him to Korea and he won that war.
+He's the greatest general we ever had."
+Van Fleet then allegedly replied "Well actually Mr. President you never quite let me finish that last one".

+Van Fleet was the recipient of three Distinguished Service Crosses, four Distinguished Service Medals, three Silver Stars, three Bronze Star Medals, three Purple Hearts for wounds received in combat, and his most prized decoration—the Combat Infantryman's Badge (CIB) of the common foot soldier.

-Shortly after his death, The Korea Society established its annual James A. Van Fleet Award to recognize those who have made outstanding contributions to closer U.S.-Korea ties.
-The General James A. Van Fleet State Trail, running from Polk City to Mabel, Florida, is also named in his honor.
+Shortly after his death, The Korea Society established the annual James A. Van Fleet Award to recognize people who have made significant contributions to US-Korea ties.

 The University of Florida presented Van Fleet an honorary doctorate in 1946, and the university's military sciences building, which houses the U.S. Air Force, Army and Navy ROTC programs, is named Van Fleet Hall.
 He was inducted into the University of Florida Athletic Hall of Fame as an "honorary letter winner" in 1971.
 In 1998, a panel of Florida historians and other consultants named Van Fleet one of the fifty most important Floridians of the 20th century.
+The General James A. Van Fleet State Trail, running from Polk City to Mabel, Florida, is also named in his honor.

-Van Fleet's estate donated his papers to the George C. Marshall Foundation, and are the second largest collection of papers held by the foundation, after those of General Marshall.
+Van Fleet's estate donated his papers to the George C. Marshall Foundation.